Clastify logo

 Gamma rays< 10⁻¹¹Highly penetrating; ionising; tissue damage risk

 Radio waves have long wavelengths, which makes them useful for communication because they can diffract around large obstacles and may reflect from regions of the upper atmosphere.
-Microwaves are used in communications, radar and heating, when molecules in food absorb their energy.
+Microwaves are used in communications, radar and heating when molecules in food absorb their energy.
 Infrared radiation is strongly linked with thermal emission from warm objects.
 Visible light passes through much of Earth’s atmosphere, which is fortunate for us.
 Ultraviolet can excite or ionise atoms and is partly absorbed by the atmosphere.
 X-rays and gamma rays have very short wavelengths and can penetrate matter, although they may also ionise atoms and damage living tissue.

-The wave model also helped physics move towards quantum mechanics.
+The wave model also helped push physics towards quantum mechanics.
 Light behaves as a wave in interference and diffraction, but as photons in other observations.
 Later, matter itself was found to show wave-like behaviour.
 Schrödinger’s wave mechanics is a major example of a familiar model being extended into a new domain, with all the caution that such extension requires.

 Two wave families, one wave model